Extension Master Gardener Volunteers Award Two Scholarships

 The Extension Master Gardener℠ Volunteer Association of Wayne County recently presented $500 college scholarships to two Wayne County students.

-Jacob Hinson, of Princeton, is a rising sophomore at North Carolina State University.
+Jacob Hinson, of Princeton, is a rising junior at North Carolina State University.
 Jacob is pursuing a double major in animal and poultry science.
-He plans to pursue a master’s degree in animal reproduction and follow his love for animal agriculture with a career in the animal health industry.
+He plans to use his degree towards a career in research of production agriculture related to livestock.